College Basketball Odds in Illinois

 When it comes to college basketball betting, you have lots of options.
 You can wager on futures, parlays or brackets and, of course, moneyline bets, point spreads and totals.
 In Illinois, you can use online sportsbooks and apps to place live bets.

-There are currently 32 conferences for fans to cheer for, comprising 351 teams across the country.
+There are currently 32 conferences to cheer for, comprising 351 teams across the country.
 The season typically starts in late November, and most teams hit the hardwood with one goal: to earn a trip to the NCAA Tournament.

 Sports bettors can wager on any other NCAA basketball team for which they can find odds at Illinois sportsbooks — and there will be plenty of odds to find.